Reviews You Can Rely On

 Bite Valve None (Bite valve with lock arm shutoff valve in separate attachment kit)

-Potential buyers should keep in mind that this is a water reservoir only.
-MSR sells the Hydration Kit separately, which turns this bag into a hydration system.
+Potential buyers should note that the MSR DromLite is a water reservoir only.
+MSR sells the Hydration Kit separately to turn this bag into a hydration system, meaning it does not come boxed with a hose.
 Folks who want an option with an included hose should consider other contenders, such as the reliable Gregory Hydro 3D.
-The DromLite functioned excellently in our tests, but the wide profile prevents this bag from fitting into the smallest hydration pack sleeves.
-Also, we noticed the lid leaking after about two years of testing and heavy use, which was also an issue in MSR's previous models.
-If you're looking for a super packable reservoir to hold large volumes of water, this packable and durable bag is our recommendation.
+The DromLite functioned excellently in our tests, but its wide profile prevents the bladder from fitting into the smallest hydration pack sleeves.
+Additionally, we observed that the lid began to leak after approximately two years of testing and heavy use, a problem also encountered in MSR's previous models.
+If you're looking for a super packable reservoir to hold large volumes of water, this durable bag is our recommendation.
+One tester concluded, “This hybrid dromedary/bladder is a powerful tool in the world of backcountry hydration, and a reliable system I reach for often when backpacking.

 Read more: MSR DromLite review